inform-health-informatics/clinical-wiki/PACU booking.md

 UCLH Critical Care
 Version 2018-03-03v2

+> This should show up in the couchDB as a new version

 # Justification

 All patients who require admission to the Post Anaesthetic Care Unit on T03 – Intensive Care Unit following their operation/procedure must be booked.
 This allows for planning of staffing, capacity and consumables to occur.